lyteword/chspurgeon-tod/volume-4/psalm-82.md

 **Verse 1.** *God standeth in the congregation of the mighty,* or, *of God.* These words are exegetical, and help to illustrate what he had said before: *God standeth in the congregation of God.* What is that?
 Why he judgeth as supreme amongst the judges of the world.
 He stands not as a cipher, or a bare spectator, but he himself makes one amongst them.

-1\.He judgeth actively amongst them.
+1\.
+He judgeth actively amongst them.
 We look upon men, and think the judgment is theirs, but it is God that exerciseth judgment amongst them.

-2\.Passively, he is so in the midst of these earthly gods, that if they do unjustly he will execute justice on them, and judge the judges of the world; for though they be great, yet there is a greater than they, to whom they must shortly give an account. *Thomas Hall.* 1659-60.
+2\.
+Passively, he is so in the midst of these earthly gods, that if they do unjustly he will execute justice on them, and judge the judges of the world; for though they be great, yet there is a greater than they, to whom they must shortly give an account. *Thomas Hall.* 1659-60.

 **Verse 1.** *In the congregation.* Rulers must understand that they are not placed over stocks and stones, nor over swine and dogs, but over the congregation of God: they must therefore be afraid of acting against God himself when they act unjustly. *Martin Luther.*